Double Take

 He jumped up suddenly, saying aloud, "The coach."

-Chris was sitting outside the jail keeping guard over the town.
-He watched curiously as Ezra came out of the saloon, hesitate, then jog up to the livery, hesitate again in the doorway, then turn to head back to the saloon, but this time going round the back.
+Chris was sitting outside the jail keeping watch over the town; his attention had been on the coach until he saw Ezra leave the saloon.
+He watched curiously as Ezra stood outside for a moment before jogging up to the livery.
+He hesitated in the doorway then turned back toward the saloon but this time he went round the back.

-‘What was up with Ezra now?’
-Chris was about to get up and follow, but stilled himself as the door to the stagecoach opened.
+'What is Ezra up to now?'
+Chris muttered to himself.
+He was about to get up and follow but stopped as the door to the stagecoach opened.

 Only one passenger stepped out of the coach, a well-dressed man of average height and build.
-The man stood in the street for a few moments, gazing up and down, looking over the town, then headed directly to the saloon.
+The man stood in the street for a few minutes looking over the town before headed directly to the saloon.

 Chris got up and walked over to the alley behind the saloon; sure enough, Ezra came hastily round the corner carrying his saddlebags.